Spring Batch – CSV to XML File

 This tutorial will show you how to read a csv file data and write to xml file with some modification.
-We’ll build a service that imports data from a CSV file, transforms it with custom code, and stores the final results in XML file.
+I will build a service that imports data from a CSV file, transforms it with custom code, and stores the final results in XML file.

 You can read the tutorial Spring Batch to read what is Spring Batch and what are the usages of Spring Batch.